-Claire L. Felbinger Award for Diversity & Inclusion
+Claire L. Felbinger Award for Diversity and Inclusion

 About the Award

-The Claire L. Felbinger Award for Diversity & Inclusion is presented to recognize U.S.-based educational units, individuals, associations, and firms for extraordinary success in achieving diversity in the technological segments of our society.
+The Claire L. Felbinger Award for Diversity and Inclusion is presented to recognize U.S.-based educational units, individuals, associations, and firms for extraordinary success in achieving diversity in the technological segments of our society.

 Claire L. Felbinger